Latest Stories

 Flights out of Australia are, by the rest of the world’s standards, pretty brutal.
 We’re big, and we’re far (but our beaches are chef’s kiss).
 Getting out with a baby in-tow can make the former flights look luxurious, but it’s not always what you expect.
 So we spoke to three mums about their experience of baby’s on a plane.
 The good news, for 99.9% of trips with babies, the pain is totally worth the reward.

-The on-flight crew We took the lot.
+We took the lot.
 The carrier was ideal for getting him on and off the plane, standing in line and calming him down during the flight.
-The yoyo stroller was perfect for the five-hour stopovers in Singapore.
+The Yoyo Stroller was perfect for the five-hour stopovers in Singapore.
 On the flight, we had heaps of snacks and downloaded lots of shows he could watch with his own headphones.
 Up until then, he hardly watched TV but for the flights we threw all our “rules” out the window.
 He could watch as much as he wanted!
 We also took some toys, books and a busy board.
 But we didn’t bring them on the way back as he wasn’t that interested.

-The on-flight crew August had not started solids on the way there, so he was all milk and I just breastfed him often.
+August had not started solids on the way there, so he was all milk and I just breastfed him often.
 For food, for comfort, for popping ears - I fed.
 I wore a button shirt that made it easy to do so, and a cardigan over-the-top for if I got cold.
 I also had a bottle and portioned formula as backup, two dummies, nappies, wipes, a muslin wrap, four changes of zip-suits and singlets, a teething toy and a sensory book.
-My bigger kit included a blackout cover for the bassinet but 1) he was almost too big for it.
-2) The cover didn’t fit great.
-3) I then couldn’t see him so kept getting up to check.
+My bigger kit included a blackout cover for the bassinet but 1) he was almost too big for it, 2) The cover didn’t fit great and 3) I then couldn’t see him so I had to keep getting up to check.
 Flying by myself, I thought a lot about my set-up.
 Pram or no pram.
 I decided on pram, and it was actually the easiest part.
 I rolled through the airport and right up to the gate where they took my pram - I’d transfer August to the ergobaby carrier - then I’d get the pram back as soon as I stepped off the plane.
 For take-off and landing, I couldn’t use the carrier, he had to be held on my lap, but on the flight, he could be in it as long as the seatbelt sign was off.
 This allowed us both to get a bit of rest, but if I’m honest, I didn’t really sleep on those solo flights, which is why the Dubai overnight stop-over was crucial.
 The air hosts were incredible for me.
 So helpful if I needed something from my bag, they would hold him so I could get sorted or readjusted or even go to the bathroom.
 Similarly for the passengers around me.
 On my flight back, I was pretty emotional (it meant another 4 months ‘til I’d see my husband), and August had started on solids while we were away and was insatiable!
 He was grabbing everything on my plate.
 A Danish backpacker was across the aisle from me and said, “You haven’t eaten anything all flight, give him to me, you don’t have to do it all alone, we all have time to play with him.”
-I know, this was a pre-COVID world, and it might not be the same now, but that kindness did so much for me.
+That kindness did so much for me.
 August was constantly gazing at people and they would stop and make faces at him to keep him busy.
 It felt like my on-flight village.

 image